d-morrison/IntroStatActivities/12-RG-1ofeach.Rmd

 $T=$
 \rgs

-Confidence interval for a difference in means:
+Confidence interval for a difference in independent sample means:
 \rgs

 #### Notation {-}